Milnor fibre boundary of a non-isolated surface singularity: Preparations for the Main Algorithm

-In the next paragraph we introduce another restriction, Assumption B. This plays a relevant role in the formulation of algorithm and in its proof as well.
-Nevertheless, this also will be removed later in section \ref{ss:ELI} \end{bekezdes}
+In the next paragraph we introduce another restriction, Assumption B. In contrast with Assumption A, this new restriction plays a relevant role in the formulation of the algorithm and its proof.
+Nevertheless, in Chapter \ref{ss:ELI} we will formulate a new version of the algorithm from which Assumption B will be removed (but the proof of the new algorithm will still rely on the proof of the present original version). \end{bekezdes}

-\begin{bekezdes}\labelpar{re:w3} {\bf Assumption B.} In sections \ref{s:ALG} and \ref{sec:proof} we will assume that $\gc$ has no edge of weight $2$ (regardless of type of the end-vertices) such that the middle weights of the end-vertices of that edge are zero.
-In the sequel, we call such an edge `{\em vanishing 2--edge}'.
-Their absence can be assumed, since if $\gc$ has such a 2--edge $e$:
+\bekezdes\labelpar{re:w3} {\bf Assumption B.} In Chapters \ref{s:ALG} and \ref{sec:proof} we will assume that $\gc$ has no such edge decorated by $2$ whose end-vertices would have the middle weights zero.
+This requirement is regardless of whether those end-vertices are arrowheads or not.